 In the early 1980s, the renowned Palestinian-American scholar Professor Edward Said was reportedly invited to debate Benjamin Netanyahu, who was then Israel's Ambassador to the United Nations.
-Netanyahu declined the invitation, and when asked why, he allegedly responded with a chilling remark: "I think he might try to kill me."
+Netanyahu declined the invitation, and when asked why, he allegedly responded with a chilling remark: "I think he might try to kill me":

 This perspective challenges the conventional narrative.
 How can a state with a formidable military and technological advantage express such deep-seated fear of a population it holds a significant power advantage over?
 This paradox leads to a critical examination of Ze'ev Jabotinsky's "Iron Wall" theory.
 This doctrine posits that a strong, unassailable military presence is necessary to force Palestinians to accept the reality of a "Jewish state".